J.S. O'Connor American Rich Cut Glassware Factory: History and architectural features

-He died at his Hawley home, located next to his built factory, in 1916 at the age of 85.
-He is buried in a Honesdale, PA cemetery with his family.

 The factory was later converted into a boutique hotel known as the "Country Inn" during the 1980s, although today the facility operates as the "Ledges Hotel."
 This building was added to the National Register of Historic Places in 2004.
 Ledges Hotel was also inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2013.